Can You Sue a Doctor Without Malpractice Insurance?

 You typically have two years and six months from the date of your medical injury to bring a suit for medical malpractice.
 However, there can be exceptions to this deadline, depending on your circumstances and when you discovered your injury.

-Filing a suit against a medical provider or practitioner can be a complicated process, including the following steps:
+Filing a suit against a medical provider or practitioner can be a complicated process, which involves the following steps:

 - Evidence will need to be gathered through an investigation.